dgkanatsios/DotNetSamples/README.md

 A collection of very very very basic .NET and C# samples.
 You can browse and see various usage of

-Yesterday I uploaded on GitHub a lot of .NET and C# samples I have created over the years, as part of my presentations and trainings.
-You can find them here and download them.
-Feel free to reuse the code!
-All the samples are comprises of  very little code that does a specific thing.
-Some of the samples are pretty old and have been superceded by new language/framework advancements (e.g. Linq To XML vs XmlReader) but I’ve decided to keep them in case they prove useful to someone.
-Small description follows for each sample

 C# Arguments – demonstrates usage of arguments in C# methods

 Chat with TCP – a chat server and client using the TCP protocol